Head Tremors, Bobbing, Nodding, Shaking Head in Bulldogs and French Bulldogs

-The Origin is mostly unknown (idiopathic) but in some cases, the thinking is that it might be a focal seizure or a stretch mechanism localized to the head.
+ORIGIN OTHER: In some bulldog head tremors cases, the thinking is that it might be a focal seizure or a stretch mechanism localized to the head.

-Head Shaking in bulldogs and French bulldogs are usually short lasting though in some cases can last for a few minutes
+DURATION: Most ot those head shaking, tremors, nodding and bobbing in bulldogs and French bulldogs are short lasting but occasionally could last for a few minutes

 Seizure medication is controversial, if your bulldog has no seizure history I usually do not prescribe anything.

-Head tremors in bulldog and France bulldogs TIP #1: Diagnostic testing for bulldog head shaking such us blood testing, bile acid test, CT/MRI, spinal fluid, analysis, and EEG are typically NORMAL.
+Head tremors in bulldog and France bulldogs TIP #1: Diagnostic testing conducted for bulldog head-shaking such us blood testing, bile acid test, CT/MRI, spinal fluid, analysis, and EEG are typically NORMAL.

-Head tremors in bulldog and France bulldogs TIP #2: We do not know of any other medical and/or neurological conditions that are a direct result of bulldog head tremors.
+Head tremors in bulldog and France bulldogs TIP #2: We do not know of any other medical and/or neurological conditions that are a direct result of bulldog head bobbing.

 Head tremors in bulldog and France bulldogs TIP #4: Your bulldog puppy’s head shaking can present as an up-and-down movement (saying “yes”) or a side-to-side movement (saying “no”).

-Head tremors in bulldog and France bulldogs TIP #6: There is NO known treatment for head shaking in bulldogs and French bulldogs.
-You can usually stop your bulldog and French bulldog’s idiopathic head shaking by distracting him/her with food, favorite treat or toy, leash (“let’s go for a walk”) or having them tense their neck muscles by turning side to side.
+Head tremors in bulldog and France bulldogs TIP #6: There is NO known treatment for head bobbing in bulldogs and French bulldogs.
+You can usually stop your bulldog and French bulldog’s idiopathic head shaking by distracting him/her with food, favorite treat or toy, leash (“let’s go for a walk”), or having them tense their neck muscles by turning side to side.

 Senior Bulldog Hind Legs Sharking: Many senior bulldogs and French bulldogs owners wonder why their aging dog’s hind legs are shaking.
 Shaking of the extremities can happen standing up or laying down and can be progressive.
 Like head shaking in bulldogs, the origin of the shaking might be idiopathic.
 The theory is that it may be associated with disk disease, neuropathy, arthritis, myelopathies etc.